 Steamers, Humidifiers, and Trivets — Need to introduce some humidity in your home?
 There are a number of steamers and humidifiers designed to work with your fireplace insert or stove.
-That is if it has a deep enough shelf for the item to sit.
+They can do their job best by sitting on a deep shelf within your unit.
 Meanwhile, trivets can be set on top of the stove or insert to heat the food in a pot or skillet.

 Please note that these items are not made for cooking.
 You'll need to use your cookware in conjunction with these items.
 So, don't try to brew up a pot of tea in the humidifier and don't throw some sausage on the trivet.

 Cord-Wood Storage — The products in this section are all about storing and maintaining your firewood.
 Storing your firewood in a dry, covered area will go a long way in keeping a healthy hearth.
 Dry wood burns cleaner and creates less creosote.
 If your wood burning stove or fireplace has creosote buildup, that can create a fire hazard.
 So, these accessories can help extend the life of your hearth, as well as give you less mess when it comes time to clean.